-What is the purpose of the Annual Meeting?

-At the Annual Meeting, you and your fellow stockholders will vote on the following matters:

-Proposal Matter 1 Election of the eight (8) nominees for director identified in this proxy statement 2 Advisory vote on executive compensation 3 Ratification of independent registered public accounting firm for 2020
+What is the Meeting? purpose of the Annual Meeting, you and your fellow will vote on the following Matter 1 Election of the eight (8) nominees for director identified in this proxy statement 2 Advisory vote on executive compensation 3 Ratification of independent registered public accounting firm for 2020 Meeting?
+At the Annual stockholders matters: Proposal 1 2